As first snow of season approaches, city sanitation is ready

 “This helps the driver be more efficient.
 Instead of fumbling with a route in your hand, they can concentrate on the roadway and what they are doing rather than where they are going,” Pardini said.

-Even though the forecast for this weekend only calls for possible snow flurries in the city, the Sanitation Department has tested the navigation system and is ready to go.
+The forecast for this weekend calls for possible snow in the city; the DSNY has tested the navigation system and is ready to go.

 Before a snowflake ever hits the ground, the city is preparing for winter storms.
 Last month, Sanitation Commissioner Kathryn Garcia announced the department enacted its winter staffing schedule to make sure there are enough workers on duty at night and in the early morning to clear snow.